U.S. Commerce Dept pressing Taiwan to supply more chips to U.S. automakers

-TechnologyU.S.
-Commerce Dept pressing Taiwan to supply more chips to U.S. automakers

-The U.S. Commerce Department is pressing Taiwan Semiconductor Manufacturing (2330.TW) and other Taiwanese firms to prioritize the needs of American automakers to ease chip shortages in the near term, Commerce Secretary Gina Raimondo said on Tuesday.
+WASHINGTON (Reuters) - The U.S. Commerce Department is pressing Taiwan Semiconductor Manufacturing and other Taiwanese firms to prioritize the needs of American automakers to ease chip shortages in the near term, Commerce Secretary Gina Raimondo said on Tuesday.

 Raimondo told a Council of the Americas event that longer term, increased investment is needed to produce more semi-conductors in the United States and other critical supply chains need re-shoring, including to allied countries.